Two seriously injured in BoP crash

-Two people were seriously injured in a crash in the Bay of Plenty.
+Two people have been seriously injured in a crash in the Bay of Plenty.

-A police spokesman said the two-vehicle crash happened in Athenree Rd about 1km from the intersection with State Highway 2 in the Western Bay of Plenty about 2.50pm yesterday.
+A police spokesman said the two-vehicle crash happened in Athenree Rd about 1km from the intersection with State Highway 2 in the Western Bay of Plenty about 2.50pm on Saturday.

 A critically injured person was flown to Waikato Hospital, and another in serious condition was taken to Tauranga Hospital, he said.